ThanhLam2396/story-validators-race-wave-2/submission-general-task-1.md

 ## **I. Overview**

-This script automates the installation, configuration, and management of the Story Validator Node, simplifying operations by handling dependencies, binaries, system services, wallets, and syncing tasks.
-It provides a menu-driven interface that allows users to perform actions such as checking logs, managing node synchronization, and updating configurations.
+This script automates the installation, configuration, and management of the Story Validator Node, simplifying operations by handling dependencies, binaries, system services, wallets syncing and more tasks...
+It provides a menu-driven interface that allows users to perform actions such as checking logs, managing node synchronization, and updating configurations...

 ----------